Associate Professor in Economics, University of Surrey

 I received my MSc in Economics from University College London and my PhD from Queen Mary University of London.

-In a second overarching project, The Cost of Diseases Project, I provide new insights on the cost of disease, focusing currently on dengue fever in Brazil.
+In a second overarching project, The Cost of Diseases Project, I provide new insights on the cost of disease and illness, focusing currently on dengue fever in Brazil.